dlandon/unraid-snap-DEPRECATED/README.md

 Version 5.20 - Released SNAP for unRAID v6.
 Aligned unRAID v5 SNAP to unRAID v6 SNAP.

 Version 5.21 - Updated jQuery, jQuery ui, jQuery cookie, and fixed php errors.
 Removed unused jQuery files.

+Version 5.22 - Fixed a situation where a drive was shared and not mounted.